tdseher/addtag-project/README.md

    * Additionally, some scoring Algorithms take chromatin structure (DNA accessibility) into account.
 For simplicity, AddTag treats all input gDNA as equally accessible.
    * During the course of writing this software, a paper was published that outlines how hairpins can be inserted into the pre-spacer and spacer regions of the gRNA in order to increase specificity (https://dx.doi.org/10.1038/s41587-019-0095-1).
 AddTag does not model pre-spacer sequences.
    * AddTag assumes the RGN template type is dsDNA.
 AddTag was designed specifically to enable efficient gDNA editing.
 It does not use predictive models for ssDNA or RNA templates.
+   * A corollary of this is that AddTag assumes all input sequences are DNA sequences.
+So the `--fasta` file specified will be treated as a DNA template.
+Thus, if there are any non-DNA residues, such as `U`, AddTag will probably fail.
+Also, since the Primer thermodynamics calculators are all set to estimate DNA:DNA hybridization (not DNA:RNA or RNA:RNA), any resulting calculations will be incorrect.
    * Since Bartag motifs are user-specified, simple pre-computed lists of compatible 'bartag' sequences would be incomplete.
 Thus we implemented a greedy 'bartag' generation algorithm.
 When evaluating candidate 'bartag' sequences, AddTag will keep 'bartags' that satisfy all edit distance requirements with all previously-accepted 'bartags'.
 To limit runtime to a reasonable amount, we limited the total number of Features and 'bartags' that can be generated.
    * Of special note are things the Primer design does not explicitly consider, such as characteristics of the cPCR template molecule.
 AddTag does not exploit the differential nature of template sequence composition (e.g. H. sapiens compared to E. coli).
 Also, AddTag does not use information on the presence of known secondary modifications to the template, such as methylated residues or oxidative damage.
 </details>